• Skip to main content

 Step 1

 Heat olive oil in a Dutch oven or heavy saucepan over medium heat.
-Add garlic and parsley and season with salt and pepper.
+Add garlic and parsley and season with seasoned salt.
 Cook until soft and fragrant, 3 to 4 minutes.
 Add the following:

 • Corn